etaque/stomp_actors/README.md

   end

   def receive(msg)
-    # do something
+    # do something with msg
     ack(msg)
   end
 end

-MyConsumer.new # your actor is now subscribed and will process messages.
+MyConsumer.new # your actor is now subscribed and will receive messages.
 ```

 ### Producers